iandorsey00/geodata/lib/README.md

     country_code:soad_code:name[/option1[/option2[/...]]]

 All letters in the hash must be lowercase.
+For example

+    us:ca:losangeles

 ### Mandatory items